Red Spring Farm

 (Until the Dog Reaches 2 Years of Age)

-• Mild, Moderate, or Severe Hip Dysplasia confirmed by OFA
+- Mild, Moderate, or Severe Hip Dysplasia as interpreted by the OFA

-• Grade 2 or Grade 3 Elbow Dysplasia confirmed by OFA
+- Grade 2 or Grade 3 Elbow Dysplasia as interpreted by the OFA

 The Genetic Conditions Covered By Our Health Guarantee